algorandfoundation/puya-ts/docs/tealscript-migration.md

 In Algorand TypeScript the create method uses an object with a size parameter: `create(options?: { size?: uint64 })`

 In both, the size will automatically be determined for fixed-length types, thus the size parameter is optional

-### Box Iteration

-TODO: This is supported.
-But waiting for clarity on the types it's supported for

 ### Inner Transactions